Bluegrass to Blues

 - 14 nights hotel accommodation and room tax

-- Fully insured compact car from day 4
+- Fully insured compact car (larger vehicles are available)

 - A travel pack containing a detailed day by day itinerary, driving instructions, maps & suggested excursions